 “Believe me, my young friend, there is nothing – absolutely nothing – half so much worth doing as simply messing about in boats.”

-I have been messing about in boats all of my life, spending hours rowing my dory into sea marshes full of greenish mud and hermit crabs and sea gulls and herons.
+I have been messing about in boats as long as I can remember.
+I spent hours rowing my dory into sea marshes full of greenish mud and hermit crabs and sea gulls and herons.
 I fished for flounder and eel with a drop line and trawled for mackerel with a shiner.
 I caught blowfish for my mother, who considered their lower regions a great delicacy, and captured horse shoe crabs for my Aunt, who ate their stomachs.

 As a teenager, I sailed with my friends up the New England coast, learning what it feels like to capsize, what tearing a hole in the hull sounds like as you go over the rock, and how bleak and cold and utterly without hope you feel clinging to the mast in a northeast gale.